o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 ## Comparison rules \- `comparisonRules`

-The `comparisonRules` command is used to generate comparison rules files\.
-Comparison rules files are used as inputs for the [compare](#asset-bundler-command-line-reference-compare) subcommand\.
-Comparison rules files are pre\-built descriptions of which operations to perform and in what order\.
-For more information on comparison rules, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations.md)\.
+The `comparisonRules` command is used to generate comparison rules files.
+Comparison rules files are used as inputs for the [compare](#asset-bundler-command-line-reference-compare) subcommand.
+Comparison rules files are pre\-built descriptions of which operations to perform and in what order.
+For more information on comparison rules, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations.md).

 ### Options

 **\-\-comparisonRulesFile**
- The comparison rules file to generate\.
+ The comparison rules file to generate.
 *Type:* Single\-value argument
 *Required:* Yes

 **\-\-comparisonType**
- The comparison types to apply, in the given order\.
+ The comparison types to apply, in the given order.
 Valid values are:
 + *0* or *delta*: Delta comparison
 + *1* or *union*: Union
 + *2* or *intersection*: Intersection
 + *3* or *complement*: Complement
 + *4* or *filePattern*: FilePattern
 + *5* or *intersectionCount*: IntersectionCount
- For more information about how each of these rules operate on input files, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations.md)\.
+ For more information about how each of these rules operate on input files, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations.md).
- The `intersectionCount` comparison type can't be combined with any other comparison type as part of a rule list\.
+ The `intersectionCount` comparison type can't be combined with any other comparison type as part of a rule list.
 *Type:* Multi\-value argument
 *Required:* Yes

 **\-\-filePatternType**
- The type of file pattern matching to use on the provided file patterns\.
+ The type of file pattern matching to use on the provided file patterns.
 Valid values are:
 + *0*: Perform wildcard matching \- the `*` character will match any number of characters
 + *1*: Perform regular expression matching
-*Type:* Multi\-value argument\.
-The number of parameters for the `--filePatternType` argument must match the number of FilePattern arguments to the `--comparisonType` argument\.
+*Type:* Multi\-value argument.
+The number of parameters for the `--filePatternType` argument must match the number of FilePattern arguments to the `--comparisonType` argument.
 *Required:* No

 **\-\-filePattern**
- The file patterns to use for building the list of files that will be compared by the corresponding `--comparisonType`\.
-The patterns are interpreted according to the corresponding `--filePatternType` parameter\.
+ The file patterns to use for building the list of files that will be compared by the corresponding `--comparisonType`.
+The patterns are interpreted according to the corresponding `--filePatternType` parameter.
-*Type:* Multi\-value argument\.
-The number of parameters for the `--filePattern` argument must match the number of FilePattern arguments to the `--comparisonType` argument\.
+*Type:* Multi\-value argument.
+The number of parameters for the `--filePattern` argument must match the number of FilePattern arguments to the `--comparisonType` argument.
 *Required:* No

 **\-\-allowOverwrites**
- Allow overwriting of existing comparison rules files\.
-By default, existing files will not be overwritten\.
+ Allow overwriting of existing comparison rules files.
+By default, existing files will not be overwritten.
 *Type:* Flag
 *Required:* No